Bug report #6730

 - Bonus: try to resize the oversize layer properties window with the mouse.
 At least on Windows, it will probably disappear, but not close (so you can't do anything in the main QGIS window).
 You will need to press escape.
 If that doesn't work, click in the main QGIS window and then press escape.

-#1 Updated by Alister Hood almost 8 years ago
+#1 Updated by Alister Hood over 8 years ago

 - File long_names.csv added